esphome/esphome-docs/components/status_led.rst

 ==========

 .. seo::
-    :description: Instructions for setting up status LEDs in esphomelib to monitor the status of an ESP.
+    :description: Instructions for setting up status LEDs in ESPHome to monitor the status of an ESP.
     :image: led-on.png

-The ``status_led`` hooks into all esphomelib components and can indicate the status of the device.
+The ``status_led`` hooks into all ESPHome components and can indicate the status of the device.
 Specifically, it will:

 - Blink slowly (about every second) when a **warning** is active.
 Warnings are active when for example reading a sensor value fails temporarily or the WiFi/MQTT connections are disrupted.
 - Blink quickly (multiple times per second) when an **error** is active.
-Errors indicate that esphomelib has found an error while setting up.
-In most cases, esphomelib will still try to recover from the error and continue with all other operations.
+Errors indicate that ESPHome has found an error while setting up.
+In most cases, ESPHome will still try to recover from the error and continue with all other operations.
 - Stay off otherwise.